cbernaci/eeg_project/hardware/README.md

 Time for one conversion = 13 * 8 microsecond = 104 microseconds

+Which gives a sampling rate (ignoring first sample which takes 25 clock cycles to initialize registers and such) of

+Pin A0 sampling rate ~ 1 / 104 microseconds = 9.6 kHz.

+Which should be more than fast enough to sample a 490 Hz square wave to avoid aliasing.
+So..I'm not sure why the waveform that is recorded looks so uneven.
+I don't think it's due to the SW pipeline because when I print the voltages to the terminal, before they even get passed to the ring buffer or visualized, they are not evenly distributed between 0V and 5V.

 Check the arduino sketch /eeg_project/firmware/arduino_read_square_wave/arduino_read_square_wave.ino to see how to generate the square wave.